 - In 1986, UC San Diego established the world's first cognitive science department, which has become one of the leading centers of this field.

 - The San Diego Supercomputer Center at UC San Diego is home to Gordon, one of the fastest supercomputers in the world, with 4 petabytes of disk storage, 64 terabytes of random access memory and 300 terabytes of flash memory.
 Gordon has the ability to tackle the most vexing data-intensive challenges, from mapping genomes to creating ultra-detailed simulations of earth quakes.

 - San Diego’s first biotechnology company, Hybritech, was started in 1979 by a UC San Diego professor.
-Since then, UC San Diego faculty, staff and alumni have spun off more than 150 local companies, including more than one-third of the region’s biotechnology companies.
+Since then, UC San Diego faculty, staff and alumni have spun off more than 200 local companies, including many of the region’s biotech and technology firms.